 It is expected that all students in the Upper School will treat each other with respect.
 Bullying, hazing, harassment, or other abuse will not be tolerated.
-Specifically, racist, homophobic, sexist or comments disparaging of socio-economic status or religious belief will not be tolerated and will be treated as a serious matter.
+Specifically, racist, homophobic, sexist or comments disparaging of socioeconomic status or religious belief will not be tolerated and will be treated as a serious matter.
+Faculty and student health, and the health of families, is private and should be treated as confidential by all members of the community.
+Any violations of this confidentiality may be treated as an incident of bullying or harassment.